sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 (35\%).
 Note that the greater the ``Uniqueness``, the lower the relevance or contribution of the variable in the factor model.

-To be honest, it’s unusual to get such a neat solution in EFA.
-It’s typically quite a bit more messy than this, and often interpreting the meaning of the factors is more challenging.
-It’s not often that you have such a clearly delineated item pool.
-More often you will have a whole heap of observed variables that you think may be indicators of a few underlying latent factors, but you don’t have such a strong sense of which variables are going to go where!
+To be honest, it is unusual to get such a neat solution in EFA.
+It is typically quite a bit more messy than this, and often interpreting the meaning of the factors is more challenging.
+It is not often that you have such a clearly delineated item pool.
+More often you will have a whole heap of observed variables that you think may be indicators of a few underlying latent factors, but you do not have such a strong sense of which variables are going to go where!

 So, we seem to have a pretty good five factor solution, albeit accounting for a relatively low overall proportion of the observed variance.
-Let’s assume we are happy with this solution and want to use our factors in further analysis.
+Let us assume we are happy with this solution and want to use our factors in further analysis.
 The straightforward option is to calculate an overall (average) score for each factor by adding together the score for each variable that loads substantively